Madeleine L'Engle

-Madeleine L'Engle (/ˈlɛŋɡəl/; November 29, 1918 – September 6, 2007) was an American writer of fiction, non-fiction, poetry, and young adult fiction, including A Wrinkle in Time and its sequels: A Wind in the Door, A Swiftly Tilting Planet, Many Waters, and An Acceptable Time.
-Her works reflect both her Christian faith and her strong interest in modern science.
+Madeleine L'Engle (/ˈlɛŋɡəl/; November 29, 1918 – September 6, 2007) was an American writer of fiction, non-fiction, and poetry.
+L'Engle received the Newbery Medal for her 1962 children's book, A Wrinkle in Time.
+She also received the Margaret A. Edwards Award from the American Library Association in 1998.

-Early life
+Early life and education

-Madeleine L'Engle Camp was born in New York City on November 29, 1918, and named after her great-grandmother, Madeleine Margaret L'Engle, otherwise known as Mado.
+Madeleine L'Engle Camp was born in New York City on November 29, 1918.
+She was named after her great-grandmother, Madeleine Margaret L'Engle, who was otherwise known as Mado.
 Her maternal grandfather was Florida banker Bion Barnett, co-founder of Barnett Bank in Jacksonville, Florida.
 Her mother, a pianist, was also named Madeleine: Madeleine Hall Barnett.
 Her father, Charles Wadsworth Camp, was a writer, critic, and foreign correspondent who, according to his daughter, suffered lung damage from mustard gas during World War I. (Note: In a 2004 New Yorker profile of the writer, relatives of L'Engle disputed the mustard gas story, stating instead that Camp's illness was caused by alcoholism.)

 L'Engle wrote her first story at age five and began keeping a journal at age eight.
 These early literary attempts did not translate into academic success at the New York City private school where she was enrolled.
-A shy, awkward child, she was branded as stupid by some of her teachers.
-Unable to please them, she retreated into her own world of books and writing.
+A shy, awkward child, she struggled to gain acceptance from her peers and teachers, and she often withdrew into books and her own writing.
+Her favorite book at the time was Emily of New Moon, whose main character L'Engle later said she deeply identified with.

 Her parents often disagreed about how to raise her, and as a result she attended a number of boarding schools and had many governesses.

 The Camps traveled frequently.
-At one point, the family moved to a château near Chamonix in the French Alps, in what Madeleine described as the hope that the cleaner air would be easier on her father's lungs.
+At one point, the family moved to a château near Chamonix in the French Alps.
+As Madeleine later described, the hope was that the cleaner air would be easier on her father's lungs.
 Madeleine was sent to a boarding school in Switzerland.

-In 1933, L'Engle's grandmother fell ill, and they moved near Jacksonville, Florida to be close to her.
+In 1933, L'Engle's grandmother fell ill, so the Camps moved near Jacksonville, Florida, to be close to her.
 L'Engle attended another boarding school, Ashley Hall, in Charleston, South Carolina.

-When her father died in October 1936, Madeleine arrived home too late to say goodbye.
+When her father died in October 1936, L'Engle arrived home too late to say goodbye.

-Education, marriage, and family

-L'Engle attended Smith College from 1937 to 1941.
-After graduating cum laude from Smith, she moved to an apartment in New York City.
-L'Engle published her novels The Small Rain and Ilsa prior to 1942.
-She met actor Hugh Franklin that year when she appeared in the play The Cherry Orchard by Anton Chekhov, and she married him on January 26, 1946.
-Later she wrote of their meeting and marriage, "We met in The Cherry Orchard and were married in The Joyous Season."
-The couple's first daughter, Josephine, was born in 1947.